 My passion for helping companies grow and prosper goes back to the 1980’s while working as a CPA in Public Accounting.
-I got a lot of experience working at three different CPA firms (first a small local, then a regional, and finally an international CPA firm).
-What I came to realize was that most of what I did for clients was compliance work and working on the past such as preparing Tax Returns and Audits.
+I gained a lot of experience working at three different CPA firms (first a small local, then a regional, and finally an international CPA firm).
+However, what I came to realize was that most of the services provided for my clients were compliance work and working on the past such as preparing Tax Returns and Audits.
 So, I made the decision to transition to industry.
-I went to work as a Controller/CFO in industry because I wanted to be more involved with all that goes into making a business not just succeed but excel.
-I wanted to participate in everything necessary to the growth and prosperity of the company and all its stakeholders.
+I went to work as a CFO in industry because I wanted to be more involved with all that goes into making a business not just succeed but excel.
+I wanted to participate in everything necessary for the growth and prosperity of the company and all its stakeholders.
 I thus found my passion and learned a lot.
-One such CFO experience was being instrumental in the growth of a company from $800 million to over $2 billion in revenue...
+One such CFO experience was being instrumental in the successful growth of a company from $800 million to over $2 billion in revenue...
 SEE MORE

-He then tells me that everyone, including his professional advisors, he asked to look at it for advice has said “it looks fine”.
+He then tells me that everyone, including his professional advisors, he had asked for advice had said “it looks fine”.
 But whenever he is presenting to a lender, after just a couple of minutes, he sees their eyes glaze over and he knows he’s sunk.
 He then tells me that a bank has bought out his bank and they have given him a short period of time to find alternative financing.
-“I don’t have much time left and I am about to lose my business!”
+He exclaims “I don’t have much time left and I am about to lose my business!”
 And this was a very successful business and businessman!

-I helped him put together a fresh loan request package, helped him find some bank financing, and saved him millions of dollars and his business.
+I helped him put together a fresh loan request package, helped him find some bank financing, and saved his business and saved him millions of dollars.

 It was very satisfying, and I was happy that I was able to help him.
 Well, that experience sealed the deal for me, I never responded to another ad for a W-2 CFO job.